-For mild outside temperatures when little heating or cooling is needed, use PANEL or VENT to direct outside air through your vehicle.
+For mild outside temperatures when little heating or cooling is needed, use vent mode to direct outside air through your vehicle.
 Airflow is through the instrument panel outlets.

 Your vehicle's ventilation system supplies outside air to the inside of your vehicle when it is moving.
-When the vehicle is not moving, you can get outside air to flow through by selecting any mode and any fan speed.
+When the vehicle is not moving, you can get outside air to flow through by selecting any mode except max A/C and any fan speed.